niamhmc99/DemonstratingSoftwareQualityCA/README.md

 - However, the 6th story task: Create Survey Controller Class has an estimated number of story points = 5.
 This story task in comparison to the 3rd story, involves a larger amount of work due to higher complexity and the unknowns that may be discovered throughout the development.

-### Velocity Metircs:
+### Velocity Metrics:
 Velocity is a measure of the amount of work a team can accomplish during a sprint.
 It is calculated at the end of a sprint by adding up all the story points given to each feature, user story or backlog item that is successfully delivered within a sprint.
-This allows the team to accurately perdict the amount of stories they will realistically get to complete in the next sprint.
+This allows the team to accurately predict the amount of stories they will realistically get to complete in the next sprint.

 ## Unit Testing and Test-Driven Development
-Test Driven Development is the process of Software Development where you first write a test thats fails before writing the implementation code.
+Test Driven Development is the process of Software Development where you first write a test that fails before writing the implementation code.
 This process results in improved design qualities while avoiding  duplication of code as this process promotes writing a small amount of code at one time in order to get the test to pass.

 ![TDD Process](screenshots/TDD_Diagram.png)